c19witness/uk-covid19-inquiry/2023-11-02_module-2/1_Lord_Simon_Stevens.rst

 **Lord Simon Stevens**: Absolutely.

-**Mr Weatherby KC**: So that's sufficiency, first of all, it's insufficient, but this point about fitting face masks, and also training to use PPE, is a further important point, isn't it?
+**Mr Weatherby KC**: So that's sufficiency, first of all, it's insufficient, but this point about fitting :outline:`face masks`, and also training to use PPE, is a further important point, isn't it?

 **Lord Simon Stevens**: Yes.

 **Mr Weatherby KC**: So it's sufficiency on the one hand but also, even if you have lots of it, if it doesn't fit or if your staff don't know how to use it, then that's an additional problem?

-**Lord Simon Stevens**: It is, although the two points are somewhat related, in that if you can't be certain of getting the same type of face mask or PPE with each delivery, because there's a shortage, then that is probably one of the root causes of the problems that I think you're describing.
+**Lord Simon Stevens**: It is, although the two points are somewhat related, in that if you can't be certain of getting the same type of :outline:`face mask` or PPE with each delivery, because there's a shortage, then that is probably one of the root causes of the problems that I think you're describing.

 **Mr Weatherby KC**: Yes, so if you know about the problem in advance, then the sufficiency of different types of PPE should be catered for?